ON THIS PAGE: You will find out more about the factors that increase the chance of developing osteosarcoma. Use the menu

 Most osteosarcoma begins sporadically.
 This means it appears in people who have no other diseases and no family history of bone cancer.

 Genetic changes.
-Osteosarcoma is probably caused by a combination of genetic changes, or mutations.
+Osteosarcoma is probably caused by a combination of genetic changes, called mutations or alterations.
 Together, these changes cause immature bone cells to become tumor cells instead of healthy bone.
 Osteosarcoma may start because of overactive bone cells.
 Researchers are studying possible changes in certain genes that lead to this overactivity.
 They are studying this in a small number of families in which siblings have developed osteosarcoma.
 Such changes in genes are uncommon.
-However, it may help doctors better understand how osteosarcoma begins in people with no family history of the disease, too.
-Similar genetic changes may occur in their cancer cells.
+However, it may help doctors better understand how osteosarcoma begins in people with no family history of the disease, too, as similar genetic changes may occur in their cancer cells.

 A gene known as RB may be associated with osteosarcoma.
 This gene is abnormal in most children with the hereditary form of a rare type of eye cancer called retinoblastoma.
 RB is a tumor-suppressor gene that controls cell growth.
 When it is changed, it no longer controls cell growth.
 As a result, a tumor can form.
-Mutations in the p53 gene are referred to as Li-Fraumeni syndrome (see below), which is the most common cancer predisposition syndrome associated with osteosarcoma.
+Mutations in the p53 gene are referred to as Li-Fraumeni syndrome (see below), which is the most common cancer hereditary risk syndrome associated with osteosarcoma.

 Many other changes occur in the genes of osteosarcoma cells.

 It is rare when anyone is diagnosed with osteosarcoma.
 However, some groups of people are more likely to develop osteosarcoma:

 People who have received radiation treatment for another type of cancer.
 Those who have previously received radiation treatment are more likely to develop osteosarcoma.
 High doses of radiation treatment at a younger age increase the risk.
 However, the time between radiation treatment and osteosarcoma risk is typically more than a decade and is rarely the cause of osteosarcoma in children and adolescents.

 Children with an inherited form of retinoblastoma.
 This group of children, who most often have changes in the RB gene throughout their body, are more likely to develop osteosarcoma.